 - The Fiddle Leaf Fig is a sort of tree that can grow up to eight feet tall.
 It’s another tree that will elevate the vibes of the room it dwells

-- The Bird of Paradise is a tropical plant that can grow up to six feet tall, providing you a tiny taste of vacation in your daily life.
+- The Bird of Paradise is a tropical plant that can grow up to six feet tall, providing you with a tiny taste of vacation in your daily life.

 - The Ponytail Palm is a type of tree that can grow up to 12 feet tall.
 True to its name, this small-sized tree has long, curly leaves that flow like hair.